baerengraben/ioBroker.swiss-weather-api/README.md

    1. ConsumerKey of App
    1. ConsumerSecret of App
    1. Longitude / Latitude of the chosen swiss location for which forecast is needed. => Please use decimal degrees (for example Zürich: 47.36667 / 8.5)
-   1. Poll Interval in Minutes (By default 30 minutes)
+   1. Poll Interval in Minutes (By default 30 minutes - 50 Request/Day)

 The first query is made 10s after the adapter was started.
 After the first start, the query will be executed regularly according to the conifugation parameter (Poll Interval in Minutes)